-Strong static stability can be found by regions where potential-temperature lines (isentropes) are packed close together.
+Strong static stability exists in regions where potential-temperature lines (isentropes) are vertically packed close together.
 The strongly stable stratosphere has tighter packing of isentropes than the less-stable troposphere, such as sketched in the idealized vertical cross section of Fig. 5.19.
 Thus, you can locate the tropopause at the bottom of the region of tight isentrope packing, as sketched in Fig. 5.19.
 [CAUTION: The tropopause usually does NOT follow any single isentrope.]